elrayle/docker_shortcuts/README.md

 This adds the docker_shortcuts to the front of the PATH env var.
 You can add it to the end if you prefer.

-Execute the following to activate the change to PATH
+Execute the following to activate the change to PATH.
+Need to execute in each terminal window or restart terminal.

 ```
 $ source ~/.bash_profile